andrelowky/KRICT-ChemDX-Hackathon/README.md

 Clone or download the directory.

 ## Using our work
 The main dataset is in estm.xlsx.
-Start by training the Crabnet model following crabnet.ipynb, or you can use our trained model pretrained_crabnet.pth.
+Start by training the Crabnet model following crabnet.ipynb.

 ![image](https://github.com/user-attachments/assets/88f9f0c0-9986-4731-b63d-604790a15bd2)

 The zt-t curves.ipynb notebook shows the implementation of the ZT curve workflow, meant to convert the predictions from Crabnet into a complete curve.

 ![image](https://github.com/user-attachments/assets/0d977726-411e-4bb3-b6af-9c7b8fbd7260)

 The elmd_plotting.ipynb notebook provides a means of visualizing all structures in the dataset.
 The end goal is to select compositions within 'columns' of materials to be predicted by the Crabnet model for further experimental validation.

 ![image](https://github.com/user-attachments/assets/0cad4d7c-8e29-4adc-9276-492f2e7253ed)